ralmaas/RPi_Pico_BigNumbers_LCD_I2C/README.md

 This repository is just a test of using BigNumbers on a solution using RPi Pico and a LCD1602 display.

-The code was used on a small project where the Pico ha a 2.4GHz radio module attached to UART0.
+The code was used on a small project where the Pico have a 2.4GHz radio module attached to UART0.

 Another module was installed on a Rpi 4 sending information to the Pico (time, weather data, power usage etc).